LispCookbook/cl-cookbook/getting-started.md

 ### How to load an existing project

-You have created a new project, or you have an existing one, and you want to work with it on the REPL, but Quicklisp doesn't know it.
-How can you do ?
+You have created a new project, or you have an existing one, and you want to work with it in the REPL, but Quicklisp doesn't know about it.
+What do you do?

 Well first, if you create it or clone it into one of `~/common-lisp`, `~/.local/share/common-lisp/source/` or